SDG 1 - Strategic Initiatives

 Financial Support

-Our Financial Aid program helps students from low-income families and additional equity-deserving groups overcome financial barriers and food insecurity to succeed academically.
+Our Financial Aid Program helps students from low-income families and additional equity-deserving groups overcome financial barriers and food insecurity to succeed academically.
 Costs considered include tuition, ancillary fees, residence fees, rent, food, books & equipment, and more.
-Assistance is provided through awards, bursaries, and the Work-Study program, potentially covering all costs for four years.
+Assistance is provided through awards, bursaries, and the Work-Study Program, potentially covering all costs for four years.

 - Needs based awards